hashin2425/hashin2425/README.md

 ## Hi there, I'm Hayaaaaaa👋

-Nice to meet you.
+Nice to meet you!
 I'm Japanese high schooler and really like developing software.
-I had worked on robots and games.
+I have been coding since 2017, when entered my junior high school and had been worked on robots and games.
+I am interested in predicting stock market with computers.

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img src="https://github-readme-stats.vercel.app/api?username=hashin2425&count_private=true" />